Cleveland Clinic logo

 • Gingival: This infection develops in your gums.
 It doesn’t usually affect your tooth or supporting structures.

 • Periapical: A periapical abscess is an infection that forms at the tip of your tooth root.
-If you have a tooth that’s decayed or fractured, bacteria can enter your tooth and spread to the pulp.
-(The pulp is the innermost part of the tooth that contains nerves and blood vessels.)
-When bacteria invade the pulp, infection can spread to the tip of your tooth’s root, then, eventually to the surrounding bone, causing an abscess to form.
+If you have a tooth that’s decayed or fractured, bacteria can enter your tooth and spread to the innermost part (pulp).
+When bacteria invade the pulp, infection can spread to the tip of your tooth’s root, then eventually, to the surrounding bone, causing an abscess to form.

 • Periodontal: This infection starts in the bone and tissues that support your teeth.
 A periodontal abscess usually results from gum disease and is more common among adults.